DigitalMolecules/vscode-servicebus-explorer/README.md

 ## Known Issues

-- Message count includes DLQ items
+- We are not hable to peek the DLQ without locking it.
+REST API limitation.

 ## Release Notes